bgillman/gke-std-private-cluster/README.md

 # GKE Standard Private Cluster Deployment Script

-This script automates the creation of a Google Kubernetes Engine (GKE) Standard private cluster.
+This repository contains scripts to automate the creation of a Google Kubernetes Engine (GKE) Standard private cluster.
 It is designed to provision a secure and production-ready cluster with a variety of features enabled by default.

+There are two scripts available:
+- `create-gke-cluster.sh`: Creates a zonal GKE cluster.
+- `create-gke-regional-cluster.sh`: Creates a regional GKE cluster.

 ## Features

-The script provisions a GKE cluster with the following features:
+The scripts provision a GKE cluster with the following features:

 *   **Private Cluster:** Worker nodes have no external IP addresses.
 *   **Private Control Plane:** The Kubernetes API server is only accessible from authorized networks.